catseye/Robin/README.markdown

 * Work out the static analysis modules.
 See the Static Analysis document for more information.

-* Either extend the `exception` module and semantics, or create a new module for exception semantics extended as follows.
-Allow the backtrace of an exception to be accessed as a Robin object, and, to some extent, manipulated.
-When an exception is raised in a context where another exception is being caught, allow the backtraces to be chained together.
-  When an exception is raised during (say) the reading of a text file, allow the backtrace to be amended with the position within the text file to which the problem can be traced.
-The purpose of all this is to allow producing more complete error messages at the top level.

 * Support values, rather than simply presence of a value, in metadata.
   This makes metadata more like a map of keys to values on a value, than liks a set of keys on a value.